MicrosoftDocs/architecture-center/docs/example-scenario/data/extend-reporting-capabilities-content.md

 This scenario uses Azure Logic Apps and Azure SQL Database.
 With Logic Apps and Azure SQL Database, you can scale up or down depending on how much data you'll process and the overall data size.
 This functionality lets you keep up with customer demand and keep the initial costs down.

 One major concern of this scenario is the size of data it processes.
 In Project Online, most of data won't change day by day.
 It's a waste of bandwidth to reload every bit of data even if it isn't changed.
 This scenario reduces the amount of data to pull and process by keeping a timestamp of all objects.
-By comparing the timestamp, the scenario finds difference since last execution.
-This reduces the data size and speed up the process.
+Only data that has changed is reloaded.

-## Customers with Common Access Cards (CAC) / Personal Identity Verification (PIV) requirements
+## Customers with common access cards (CAC) or personal identity verification (PIV) requirements

-The Logic Apps connector to Project Online doesn't natively support tenants that require the use of CAC/PIV for user-less connections.
+The Logic Apps connector to Project Online doesn't natively support tenants that require the use of CAC or PIV for user-less connections.
 In order for Logic Apps to establish authentication to Project Online, a service principal needs to exist with appropriate permissions, or scopes, and licensing within the source tenant.
 The OAuth [client credential grant flow](/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow) should be used to acquire an access token that's used in the API access to Project Online.

 You need the following information from your Azure AD client registration: